pjbiggs/Massey203311/Week9/Week9.md

 ## Purpose

-To use a mixture of tools (online) to explore a small set of metagenomic reads from uploading reads to a server through interactive visualisation and then work in R to look at the data in other ways.
+To use a mixture of tools (online and command line) to explore a small set of metagenomic reads from uploading reads to a server through interactive visualisation and then work in R to look at the data in other ways.

 ## Introduction

 Microbial diversity has been revolutionised by the rapid advances in sequencing technology, given us new insights into the role of the microbial world in all environments on Earth.
 Sequencing of metagenomes (all the DNA in a given sample etc.) or of specific markers (metabarcodes e.g. 16S rRNA amplicons) have been crucial in this regard.
 Knowing what is there, and what it is potentially doing are two of the main research areas of interest.
 How we then analyse the data, visualise and interpret the results is thus of importance.

-Week 9 focusses on using tools outside of `R` for most of today's practical to use online classfiers and visualisation methodologies to explore the complexitites of metagenomic data.
+Week 9 focusses on using tools outside of `R` for most of today's practical to use taxonomic classfiers and visualisation methodologies to explore the complexitites of metagenomic data.

 An outline of the lab today is below.<br>

 <img src="graphics/flow-chart-w9.png" width="500"/><br>
 Brief outline of the steps we will be following in Week 9.<br><br>

+---

 ## Lecture Overview